livegnik/2way-design/2WAY High-Level Design.md

 ### 2.2.2 User Graph

 The User Graph in the 2WAY system represents the individualized network of nodes and edges maintained by the user.
 It comprises the user's personal data, connections, and interactions, encapsulating their contributions and relationships within the broader context of the Server Graph, which is the combined set of all User Graphs within the system.
-Each user's graph is unique and reflective of their specific interactions, preferences, and network connections within the system.
+Each user's directed graph is unique and reflective of their specific interactions, preferences, and network connections within the system.

 One notable aspect of the User Graph is that users always query data from their zeroth degree, from their point of view, within the Server Graph.
 This means that users primarily interact with and retrieve data that directly pertains to them or is within their immediate network connections.
 When querying the Server Graph, users traverse their own graph, exploring relationships, attributes, and interactions that are directly relevant to them.